macsecurity/laptop/README.md

 Laptop is a script that will set up a complete Ruby web development environment on your Mac, including Node, Postgres, Rails, and Jekyll.
 You also have the option to skip those web dev tools and only install the minimum required to use Ruby.

-It can be run multiple times on the same machine safely.
-It installs, upgrades, or skips packages based on what is already installed on the machine.
+You can safely run it over and over on the same computer.
+And because it only installs what's not already there, it runs quickly once everything is installed.
+The best part is that it will automatically upgrade tools if it finds a newer version.

-You can also easily [customize](#customize-in-laptoplocal-and-brewfilelocal) the script to install additional tools.
+That's why I recommend running the script about once a week, which is what I do to keep my development environment up to date and secure.

 ## Table of Contents